How to remove crescent moon on iPhone: situations & solutions

 If you already are an experienced iPhone user, you are probably used to seeing numerous icons in the Status Bar or upper right corner of your iPhone.
 There are icons for several settings and features, and the list of these icons includes a crescent moon symbol.

-It can be very confusing, especially for people who are new to the use of an iPhone, which probably can make them wonder what it represents and how to remove it when necessary.
+It can be very confusing, especially for people who are new to the use of an iPhone, which probably can make them wonder what it represents and how to remove the half moon on iPhone when necessary.

-If you are one of those people, and that is precisely the question that has been on your mind, you have certainly come to the right address: this article will provide you with the answer.
+If you are one of those people, and that is precisely the question that has been on your mind, you have certainly come to the right address: this article is a professional guide that will provide you with the answer.
 Let’s start with the basics.

-What is the meaning behind the crescent moon icon?
+What is the meaning behind the crescent moon on my iPhone?

 In some cases, there is the crescent moon icon clinging to the Status Bar, and in other ones, you will notice the symbol being displayed near an iPhone text message in the text message conversations.
-And depending on its location, it can indicate different things.
+Depending on its location on the iPhone means different things.

 On the Status Bar